 Technicians who service fire extinguishers, fire alarm and voice communications systems, sprinkler systems as well as commercial cooking equipment exhaust systems, must meet the qualifications as set out in the Fire Code.
 Those qualifications can be found by visiting this link.

-For more information about the Fire Code, please contact Fire Prevention Officer Russ McKeage at 403.948.8800.
+For more information about the Fire Code or to schedule a fire inspection, please contact the Fire Prevention Bureau at 403.948.8800

 - Fire Services Bylaw B18-2018 (pdf)